nezamy/nezamy/README.md

 ## Professional Experience

-### Senior Full Stack Engineer - Forus Invest (March 2023 - Present)
+### Senior Full Stack Engineer - [Forus Invest](https://app.forusinvest.com) (March 2023 - December 2023)

 - Spearheading the development of the back-office platform and Investors/Borrowers dashboard, driving operational efficiency and enhancing user experience.
 - Refactoring legacy codebase and optimizing performance, resulting in a 40% improvement in application response time.
 - Utilizing React, Next.js, and Chakra UI to build intuitive and visually appealing UI components for the Forus platform.
-- Architecting and implementing a robust notifications system, supporting real-time push notifications as well as SMS and email templates.
+- Architecting and implementing a robust notifications system, supporting real-time push notifications, SMS, and email templates.
 - Collaborating closely with cross-functional teams to gather requirements, design scalable solutions, and ensure seamless integration of new features.
 - Conducting code reviews and providing technical guidance to junior developers, fostering a culture of code quality and best practices.
 - Keeping up-to-date with the latest industry trends and technologies, actively contributing to architectural decisions, and driving innovation within the organization.

-### Senior Full Stack Engineer - Botter (May 2022 - Present)
+### Senior Full Stack Engineer - [Botter](https://botter.ai) (May 2022 - Present)

 - Spearheading the integration of chatbot functionality with webRTC video/audio calls, enhancing user experience and customer engagement.
 - Refactoring legacy codebase and optimizing performance, resulting in a 30% improvement in application response time.
 - Driving the development of a scalable car platform, facilitating seamless car sales and insurance transactions.
 - Utilizing the Vuetify framework, developing modern and intuitive user interfaces for websites.
 - Conducting regular code reviews and providing constructive feedback to ensure code quality and maintainability.
+- Architected and developed a comprehensive website's frontend and backend (Auto Store, Motory, [GAC Motor](https://gacmotoreg.com).

 ### Senior Full Stack & Team Lead - Wow-ws (March 2021 - May 2022)